Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Help your body release its stress response naturally

-If you want to get help from a mental health professional with your feelings of strain and fatigue, you may want to try online therapy.
-This might be particularly helpful for individuals with many demands on their time—which often describes those dealing with experiencing chronic stress.
-With an online therapist, you can often receive therapy without leaving your home, which may make it easier to find the time for treatment.
-You can connect with a therapist in a way that’s most comfortable for you, whether by audio, video, or live chat.
+If you want to get help from a mental health professional for your feelings of strain and stress, you may want to try online therapy.
+This might be particularly helpful for individuals with many demands on their time—which often describes those experiencing chronic stress.
+With an online therapist, you can receive therapy without leaving your home, which may make it easier to find the time for treatment.
+You can connect with a therapist in a way that’s most comfortable for you, whether by audio, video, or in-app messaging.

-Internet-based therapy has been repeatedly studied and found effective for many kinds of psychological challenges, including stress.
-One study of 1,500 patients demonstrated that online cognitive-behavioral therapy delivered over the web produced significant reductions in symptoms of numerous disorders linked to stress, including depression, burnout, and PTSD.
+Internet-based therapy has been repeatedly studied and suggested to be effective for many kinds of psychological challenges, including stress.
+For example, one study indicates that online cognitive behavioral therapy delivered over the web produced significant reductions in various stress-related symptoms.

 Takeaway

 The production and circulation of cortisol can play a significant role in the human body’s stress response.
-Both overly high levels and overly low levels of this steroid hormone can lead to wide-ranging health consequences.
-In everyday life, finding healthy ways to reduce stress may help regulate cortisol levels.
+Both overly high levels and overly low levels of this steroid hormone can lead to wide-ranging health consequences, from high blood pressure to cardiac disease to other diagnosable medical conditions.
+In everyday life, finding healthy ways to reduce stress may help control cortisol levels.
 It may also help to speak with a licensed therapist about your specific stressors.
-If you don’t have time for in-office therapy, you might consider online therapy.
-With BetterHelp, you can be matched with a therapist who has experience treating your specific areas of concern.
-Take the first step toward reducing stress and reach out to BetterHelp today.

 Ease stress and mental exhaustion